L'Oreal heiress Bettencourt lived with the scent of money

 In October 2011, a court ruled that Bettencourt was suffering from a form of dementia, and awarded the daughter control over her mother’s wealth and income - estimated at 17 billion euros and including about 33 percent of L‘Oreal.
 Grandson Jean-Victor Meyers was designated to look after her health and physical well-being.

-L‘Oreal legend has it that Liliane Bettencourt was not much loved by her mother, and certainly she was less than enamored with her own offspring towards the end of her life.
+L‘Oreal legend has it that Liliane Bettencourt was not much loved by her mother, and certainly she was less than enamoured with her own offspring towards the end of her life.

 “My daughter could have waited patiently for my death instead of doing all she can to precipitate it,” Bettencourt said in a TV interview recorded in her later years.